Psychology (PSY)

 PSY A667 Organizational Behavior Management 3 Credits

-An advanced exploration of the behavior analytic strategies used to manage and improve employee performance in the workplace.
-Topics include in-depth analysis of primary source literature of effective staff training and support strategies, performance management, systems-level analysis, behavior-based safety, implementation science, and effective consultation strategies.
+Explores advanced behavior analytic strategies used to manage and improve employee performance in the workplace.
+Includes in-depth analysis of primary source literature of effective staff training and support strategies, performance management, systems-level analysis, behavior-based safety, implementation science, and effective consultation strategies.

 Registration Restrictions: Graduate standing